SleekPanther/knapsack-problem/README.md

   - `i` goes from `numberOfItems` down to 1
   - If a value is `true`, we included that item in the knapsack so output the item @ row `i`
   - Since we included an Item, subtract its weight from `currentCapacity` ( `currentCapacity -= weights[i] -= weights[i]` )
-  This weill move the `currentCapacity` left some number of columns
+  This will move the `currentCapacity` left some number of columns
   - Continue until it reaches the 1st row
   - Done